 - Liaison Training

-The Liaison Training itself is a course that introduces new and returning Liaisons to the key roles and responsibilities of this critical volunteer position with AFS.
+The Liaison Training is a course comprised of 3 modules that introduces new and returning Liaisons to the key roles and responsibilities of this critical volunteer position with AFS.

 In order to satisfy AFS-USA's requirement for the Liaison Training, you must complete each of the three modules contained in the training and described below.
 This training should be completed in one of the following web browsers: Google Chrome, Mozilla Firefox, or Microsoft Edge.